 - Webhooks: you specify the HTTP verb, path, headers, and optional body.
 Any HTTP response is ignored.

 This kind of transport versatility is one of our founding principles.
-Fanout does not expose a proprietary protocol to those who consume the service unless you want it to.
+Fanout Cloud does not expose a proprietary protocol to those who consume the service unless you want it to.
 It can be made to expose your protocol.
 Or a standard protocol.
 Want to transmit Atom?
 JSON Activity Streams?
 How about some raw binary?
 All are possible.
-This versatility means you can migrate any existing service to Fanout, without third party consumers even noticing you made the switch.
-It also means that if you’re not satisfied with the Fanout service, you can migrate away.
+This versatility means you can migrate any existing service to Fanout Cloud, without third party consumers even noticing you made the switch.
+It also means that if you’re not satisfied with the service, you can migrate away.
 It’s your protocol, after all.
 No vendor lock-in here!